leakyrelu/caarlos0.github.com/_posts/2017-03-20-production-code-coverage-jacoco.md

 I'm happy with this result and looking forward to generate more reports and remove even more code.

 How about you?
-What are your strategies to safely delete useless code?
+What are your strategies to find useless code to delete?

 [ContaAzul]: http://contaazul.com
 [JaCoCo]: https://github.com/jacoco/jacoco